 What if I have high B12?

-But another VERY common reason for high B12 is a methylation problem, whether an active MTHFR gene mutation, or other gene mutation causes, which are also explained in the former linked page for MTHFR.
+But another reason for high B12 is a methylation problem, whether an active MTHFR gene mutation, or other gene mutation causes, which are also explained in the former linked page for MTHFR.
 A methylation problem means in spite of the high B12, they have symptoms of low B12, meaning it’s not being broken down for use, i.e. a “functional deficit in B12”, even with a high blood level.

 Can you take B12 to counter the low B12 symptoms, even if serum B12 is quite high?
 Yes, say patient experiences and some wise doctors.
-We tend to take aden0syl and/or hydroxy B12 (also called adenosylcobalamin or hydroxycobalamin).
+We tend to take adenosyl and/or hydroxy B12 (also called adenosylcobalamin or hydroxycobalamin).
 Some brands combine the two.

 Stories